European Foundation

 Background information

-In the course of the Russian war of aggression against Ukraine fuel prices have been significantly rising.
-In May 2022, the German national parliament (Bundestag) adopted a relief package addressed to citizens, workers, and companies.
-The €9 ticket is a central part of the package and addressed to support commuters and all mobile citizens, workers, or self-employed.
+Russia's war in Ukraine has caused the price of fuel to increase.
+In May 2022, the German national parliament (Bundestag) adopted a relief package to support its citizens, workers, and companies.
+The €9 ticket is a central part of the package and addressed to support commuters and all mobile citizens.

 Content of measure

-From 1 June to 30 August 2022, a greatly reduced public transport ticket for €9 per calendar month will be offered throughout Germany.
+From 1 June 2022 to 30 August 2022, a reduced public transport ticket, €9 per month, will be offered throughout Germany.
 Owners of an existing and more expensive subscription will be compensated.
-The ticket will be valid in Germany on buses and trains in local and regional transport, but not for long-distance transport (such as ICE, IC, or EC trains, and Flix trains and buses).
-The ticket is designed as a relief measure to reduce commuter costs and at the same time as an incentive to use public transport instead of the car for short-distance travel.
-The government has communicated the ticket also as an experiment to see how public transport can be enhanced in the future and contribute to the reduction of fossil energy use and CO2 emissions.
-The German states (Länder) are responsible to implement the measure according to their respective legal frameworks.
+The ticket will be valid in Germany on local and regional buses and trains, but not for long-distance transport (such as ICE, IC, or EC trains, and Flix trains and buses).
+The ticket is meant to be a relief measure to reduce commuter costs and incentivize the use public transport for short-distance travel.
+By encouraging more people to use public transportation, the ticket also will allow the government to see how public transport can be enhanced in the future and contribute to the reduction of fossil energy use and CO2 emissions.
+The German states (Länder) are responsible for implementing the measure according to their respective legal frameworks.
 They will be supported by the national government with €2.5 billion.

 Updates